aroberge/reeborg-world-creation/animated-images.md

 toss()
 ```

-To create an animation, a series of different images is associated with a given object.
-Excluding robot animations, which are explained below, all images are animated \(i.e. the image shown changes\) at a set interval, which is independent of the animation time use to show each execution step of the program; thus, the program \(playback\) can be paused and the animations will continue.
+To create an animation, a series of different images is associated with a given object; this was already mentioned in the Beepers chapter.
+Excluding robot animations, which are explained below, all images are animated  at a set interval, which is independent of the animation time use to show each execution step of the program.
+Because of this, the program \(playback\) can be paused and the animations will continue.

 The default time interval between changes of images is 120 ms; this is reset whenever a world is loaded and can be changed for a given world by assigning a value to `RUR.ANIMATION_TIME` in the **Onload **or **Pre **editor; this is a global value and the last setting is the one that applies for the entire program.[^1]